esp-iwnl/Portfolio-Projs/README.md

 # Hello, I'm Lewis Tennent

 ## Brief Introdcution
 I am currently deep diving into the CISCO network essentials course.
-When I'm not in completing and revising modules, you'll find me honing my Python skills, either coding up fresh projects or revisiting old ones to add new features.
+When I'm not in completing and revising modules, you'll find me honing my Python skills, either coding up fresh projects or revisiting old ones to add new features, I now use NeoVim as my primary IDE as I personally feel that it allows me to stay focused on the task at hand and improve my work productivity.
 My tech journey has been a lifelong adventure—I've been immersed in the industry since I was young.
 What really gets me going?
 Cybersecurity.
 I'm absolutely fascinated by it.
 I spend a good chunk of my time exploring ethical hacking, using tools like Kali Linux to expand my knowledge and skills.
 Some of my projects reflect this passion, whether it's crafting a MAC changer, developing a network scanner, or tinkering with an ARP spoofer, I'm always eager to push the boundaries and explore new avenues in cybersecurity.

 ## Objectives